Chart Color Schemes

 Pooraka - Cavan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Pooraka - Cavan, as per the latest Census evaluation, 85.9% of dwellings were houses, with 14.0% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This is compared to Adelaide metro's figures of 83.9% houses and 16.0% other dwellings.
-Home ownership in Pooraka - Cavan was higher at 33.1%, with mortgaged dwellings at 36.3% and rented ones at 30.6%.
-The median monthly mortgage repayment was $1,335, above Adelaide metro's average of $1,300.
-The median weekly rent in Pooraka - Cavan was $300, the same as Adelaide metro's figure.
-Nationally, Pooraka - Cavan's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Pooraka-Cavan, as per the latest Census evaluation, houses constituted 85.9% of dwellings, with other types (semi-detached, apartments, 'other') making up 14.0%.
+This compares to Adelaide metro's 83.9% houses and 16.0% other dwellings.
+Home ownership in Pooraka-Cavan stood at 33.1%, with mortgaged dwellings at 36.3% and rented ones at 30.6%.
+The median monthly mortgage repayment was $1,335, surpassing Adelaide metro's average of $1,300.
+The median weekly rent was recorded at $300, matching Adelaide metro's figure.
+Nationally, Pooraka-Cavan's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing